A Minnesota PBS Initiative

 In June Nixon announced the withdrawal of 25,000 troops.

-Story Themes: College Campus, Dissent, Martin Luther King Jr., News Coverage, Pop Culture, Protest, Read, Rosemary Ruffenach, Saint Paul, St Paul, Student Protest, University of Minnesota
+Story Themes: 1968, 1969, Chicago, College Campus, Coming of Age, Dissent, Graduation, Martin Luther King Jr., News Coverage, Pop Culture, Protest, Read, Rosemary Ruffenach, Saint Paul, St Paul, Student Protest, Tet Offensive, University of Minnesota